lawrennd/old_talks/slides/2017-04-18-the-data-science-process.md

 * noise characterisation.
 * Missing values.
 * Example, was a column or columns accidentally perturbed (e.g. through a sort operation that missed one or more columns)?
 Or was a [gene name accidentally converted to a date](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)?
+* At the end of Band B, ready to define a candidate question, the context.

 ## Usability: Band A